This piece was originally published in early 2019. Welcome to the 2021 edit.

 Check out your favourite superhero franchise or copy of Harry Potter and invisibility seems to come in very handy when you’re helping save the world; foiling super-villains.

-Meanwhile, back in the real world, our professional lives often dictate that invisibility isn’t an option and we have to put ourselves in the spotlight most days.
-We don our Cloak of Visibility; whether we recognise it or not.
+Meanwhile, back in the real world, your professional life often dictates that invisibility isn’t an option and you have to put yourself in the spotlight.
+Every day you don your Cloak of Visibility.

 Putting on Your Cloak